Unlocking international markets: How UK businesses can expand overseas though different legal agreements

 If this is an agreement you are considering, it is advisable to put a written agreement in place.
 In absence of this, agents possess substantial rights under the Commercial Agents Regulations (‘CAR’), in particular agents can seek a considerable non-capped compensation payment upon termination.
 However, such rights can be modified or limited by incorporating provisions within a written agreement.
 This may look like an option to pay an indemnity on termination, capped at one year’s remuneration, rather than allowing the agent to rely on the limitless compensation presented by the CAR.

-3. Manufacturer Agreements
+3. Manufacturing Agreements

 What is it?